Features and terminology in Azure Event Hubs

 Any entity that sends data to an event hub is an event publisher (synonymously used with event producer).
 Event publishers can publish events using HTTPS or AMQP 1.0 or the Kafka protocol.
-Event publishers use Azure Active Directory based authorization with OAuth2-issued JWT tokens or an Event Hub-specific Shared Access Signature (SAS) token to gain publishing access.
+Event publishers use Microsoft Entra ID based authorization with OAuth2-issued JWT tokens or an Event Hub-specific Shared Access Signature (SAS) token to gain publishing access.

 Publishing an event

 The choice to use AMQP or HTTPS is specific to the usage scenario.
 AMQP requires the establishment of a persistent bidirectional socket in addition to transport level security (TLS) or SSL/TLS.
 AMQP has higher network costs when initializing the session, however HTTPS requires extra TLS overhead for every request.
 AMQP has higher performance for frequent publishers and can achieve much lower latencies when used with asynchronous publishing code.

 You can publish events individually or batched.
 A single publication has a limit of 1 MB, regardless of whether it's a single event or a batch.
 Publishing events larger than this threshold is rejected.

 Event Hubs throughput is scaled by using partitions and throughput-unit allocations.
 It's a best practice for publishers to remain unaware of the specific partitioning model chosen for an event hub and to only specify a partition key that is used to consistently assign related events to the same partition.